celo-org/celo-monorepo/packages/docs/validator-guide/attestation-service.md

 * Follow the instructions to set up a validator on [mainnet](../getting-started/running-a-validator-in-mainnet.md) or [baklava](../getting-started/running-a-validator-in-baklava.md)
 * Configure Twilio, MessageBird and Nexmo, the SMS providers used by Attestation Service
 * Generate and register an attestation signer key
-* Deploy a Celo full node, with the attestation signer key unlocked
+* (for versions prior to 1.3.0) Deploy a Celo full node, with the attestation signer key unlocked
 * Deploy the attestation service
 * Configure and publish validator metadata so that clients can find your attestation service
-* Configure monitoring for the full node and attestation service
+* Configure monitoring for the attestation service and if applicable the full node

 ## Recent releases